CalSol/Sp25-CalSol-Electrical-Training/Section5.md

 ### Ask for help if you need it!

 # Checkpoint and Deliverables (Important!)
+As you can see, unlike the schematic, there is no pre-designed layout for you to follow (this is where learning happens!).
 After you think you have a good layout submit a screenshot of your layout along with the DRC checker to a lab staff.
 Or you can come get checked off during office hours (the better choice).

 ### You will receive feedback for your layout so you might not pass on your first try!